Momenta addiction recovery center specializes in treating women and mothers

-The program uses the 12-step treatment model and focuses on nutrition, meditation, fitness, therapy sessions, family therapy and more.
+The program uses the 12-step treatment model, and focuses on nutrition, meditation, fitness, therapy sessions, family therapy and more.

 Owensby says she and her cohort believe that this is a family disease, so treating women and mothers and sending them back into the community is not going to be as beneficial as treating the whole family.

-Allison says she's been administering outpatient therapy since 2013 and focuses on resolving trauma.
+Allison, a clinician at the facility, says she's been administering outpatient therapy since 2013 and focuses on resolving trauma.

-She says a person who experiences trauma, especially at a young age, is way more likely, depending on the severity and the frequency of the trauma, to be a substance abuser.
+She says a person who experiences trauma, especially at a young age, is more likely, depending on the severity and the frequency of the trauma, to be a substance abuser.